cheminfo/nmrium-docs/docs/80_utitlies/20_zenodo/20_zenodo.md

 - **Findable**: Your data is registered and discoverable on Zenodo
 - **Accessible**: Data is freely available on the public internet
-- **Interoperable**: Data is stored as a zip file that contains the original NMR data that work with NMRium and other tools
+- **Interoperable**: Data is stored as a ZIP file containing the original NMR data, which works with NMRium and other tools
 - **Reusable**: Rich metadata and open licenses facilitate reuse by others

 ### The Ultimate Goal